Perfect Jasmine Rice

 This post may contain affiliate links.
 Read my full disclosure policy.

-Named after the sweet-smelling jasmine flower, jasmine rice is a long grain rice native to Thailand with a delicate floral and buttery scent.
-The secret to cooking it perfectly is using the right water-to-rice ratio.
-Typically, the instructions on the package call for 1½ cups water for every 1 cup of rice.
-That’s fine if you like your rice “al dente,” but I prefer mine more tender, so I use a bit more water.
-Many recipes call for rinsing the grains before cooking but I think it’s an unnecessary extra step; even when you rinse jasmine rice, the grains have a slightly sticky texture and cling together.
+Named after the fragrant jasmine flower, jasmine rice is a long-grain rice native to Thailand, known for its delicate floral aroma and buttery taste.
+The secret to cooking it perfectly lies in getting the right water-to-rice ratio.
+The package usually recommends 1½ cups of water for every 1 cup of rice, which works if you like your rice “al dente,” but I prefer mine a bit more tender, so I use a little more water.
+Some recipes suggest rinsing the rice first, but I find it’s not necessary—jasmine rice has a natural stickiness that helps the grains cling together, even after rinsing, which makes it easier to scoop or eat with chopsticks.

-As simple as rice may seem to prepare, it can be difficult to get “just right.”
-The key is usually tweaking the water-to-grain ratio or the cooking time.
-I often add a bit less water than I think I need in the beginning, then taste after steaming.
-If the rice is still too firm, I add a few tablespoons more and steam a bit longer.
+Rice may seem simple, but it can be tricky to get just right.
+The key is adjusting the ratio of water to rice or the cooking time.
+I usually start with less water than I think I need, then taste it after steaming.
+If it’s too firm, I’ll add a few tablespoons more water and let it steam a bit longer.
 Jasmine rice is ideal for making fried rice.
 For more foolproof rice and grain cooking methods, see my basmati rice and couscous recipes.

 What You’ll Need To Make Jasmine Rice